RC13 - Puente Lloclla

 This valley is the principal transport route to San Mateo and the central highway but the road changes from tarmac to hard surface at Tinco Alis so it is little used and serves only sparse rural communities higher up the valley, and tourists visiting Huancaya.

-The original study site (RC13i), just upstream from Puente Acomachay, at which data was collected in November 2019 will be replaced by RC13, Puente Lloque, on subsequent visits.
+The original study site (RC13i), just upstream from Puente Acomachay, at which data was collected in November 2019 was replaced by RC13, Puente Lloclla, on subsequent visits.